almendria/laws/README.md

 15. Ministry of War.

 ## §3.
 Judicial

-¶1.
+### ¶1.
+Creation
 There shall exist the Supreme Court of the United Socialist Republics (“Supreme Court”), which shall be the first and primary national court of the United Socialist Republics.

-¶2.
+### ¶2.
+Inferior Courts
 The National Assembly may create by decree inferior courts to the Supreme Court.

 ¶3.
 Justices and Judges will be appointed by the Council of the Ministry of Justice, whose 11 members are elected by the National Assembly.